Tahik/Interactive-Rating-Component/README.md

 ### What I learned

 My goal was to build this small app using vanilla JavaScript.
-I know some of my solutions might be little bit quirky but my aim was, as exercise, to create functioning solutions.
+I know it is not very elegant by I was aiming for working solutions.
+Any constructive criticism is apreciated.

 ## Author